Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Miscellaneous

-\textbf{Assumption A:} Although, the class of radial and almost decreasing $p$-L\'evy integrable kernels is fairly large, we will see later that this assumption can be completely dropped by the mean of the Schwarz symmetrization rearrangement see for instance Theorem \ref{thm:inequality-indicator}.
-Rather, having an almost decreasing $p$-L\'evy integrable kernels, allows us to get a quicker constructive approach of the critical Young function $\phi$ as given in \eqref{eq:invert-cond}.
-Beside this, the $p$-L\'evy integrability condition, i.e., $\nu\in L^1(\R^d, 1\land|h|^p\d h)$, though does not really play any role in the proof Theorem \ref{thm:main-result}, can neither be improved nor completely dropped.
-Indeed, this condition renders the space $W_\nu^p(\R^d)$ more consistent, in a sense that it warrants the space $W_\nu^p(\R^d)$ to contain at least smooth functions of compact support.
-The $p$-L\'evy integrability draws a borderline for which a space of type $W_\nu^p(\R^d)$ is trivial or not.
-This is illustrated by the next proposition, see \cite[Proposition 2.14]{Fog21}.
+\textbf{Assumption A:} Although, the class of radial and almost decreasing $p$-L\'{e}vy integrable kernels is fairly large, we will see later that this assumption can be dropped by the mean of the Schwartz symmetrization rearrangement, see Theorem \ref{thm:inequality-indicator}.
+Nevertheless, having an almost decreasing $p$-L\'{e}vy integrable kernel, allows us to get a quicker constructive approach of the critical Young function $\phi$ as given in \eqref{eq:invert-cond}.
+Beside this, the $p$-L\'{e}vy integrability condition, i.e., $\nu\in L^1(\R^d, 1\land|h|^p)$, can neither be improved nor completely dropped.
+Indeed, this condition renders the space $W_\nu^p(\R^d)$ none trivial, i.e., $W_\nu^p(\R^d)\neq\{0\}$ and more consistent, in a sense that it warrants the space $W_\nu^p(\R^d)$ to contain at least smooth functions of compact support.
+In fact, as mentioned earlier it can be shown that the $p$-L\'{e}vy integrability condition is very sharp and self-generated in the sense that $C_c^\infty(\R^d) \subset W_\nu^p(\R^d)$ if and only if $\nu\in L^1(\R^d, 1\land|h|^p)$.
+This is the content of the following result whose proof can be found in \cite[Section 4]{Fog23s}; see also the variant in\cite{FK22}.